The key ingredient for great social media marketing is having a strategy.

 1. Why does your business want to be on social media?

 The very first question to answer is the Why.

-This relates to your social media goals.
 Are you on social media to promote your products?
 To drive traffic to your website?
 Or to serve your customers?

 - Increase brand awareness

 - Grow revenue (by increasing signups or sales)

 - Boost brand engagement

 - Increase mentions in the press